 He enjoyed going to tractor shows with his brother and when Ernie was no longer physically able, he enjoyed the company of his daughter, Lisa, and her husband Dave.
 Later on, Pastor Nathan Hitz and his sons were his companions.

-Floyd enjoyed traveling, he went to Israel twice, and wished he could have done more of it.
+Floyd enjoyed traveling and wished he could have done more of it.
+He went to Israel twice, Grenada, Italy, Germany, Switzerland, Austria, and Canada.

 Thursday, December 7, 2023